Baloshina/Portfolio/README.md

 - checklists and test cases (web and mobile)
 - link on bug reports

-I am ready to provide more details more detailed results of the work for analyzing the results.
+I am ready to provide more information of work for analyzing the results.